-The Project Director (PMU) will be assisted by the two responsible persons for grievance redress; a Social Specialist and an Environmental Specialist.
+The Project Director (PMU) will be assisted by the two responsible persons for grievance redress: a Social Specialist and an Environmental Specialist.

-Additional to the dedicated grievance redress mechanism, TRESP will make use of the existing public grievance mechanism of the Government of Tripura, such as the (i) Centralized Public Grievance Redress and Monitoring System (CPGRAMS) and (ii) Chief Minister's Helpline service which is having the Toll Free (1905) facility.
+Additional to the dedicated grievance redress mechanism, TRESP will leverage the existing public grievance mechanism of the Government of Tripura, such as the (i) Centralized Public Grievance Redress and Monitoring System (CPGRAMS) and (ii) Chief Minister's Helpline service which is having the Toll Free (1905) facility.
+Each of the PIUs (roads, education, agriculture, TRLM, TWD) also have departmental grievance redressal and tracking mechanism.
+However, stakeholder awareness of these mechanisms is low, and the reporting and tracking is weak.
+Information dissemination on GRMs will be a key activity during the initial phase of project implementation and continue throughout implementation period.

-1 "Mandate that project operational manuals should be made public, readily accessible to citizens, and available in all national languages" IDS POLICY BRIEFING ISSUE 169 (MARCH 2020)
+&lt;sup>1 "Mandate that project operational manuals should be made public, readily accessible to citizens, and available in all national languages" IDS POLICY BRIEFING ISSUE 169 (MARCH 2020)